• Skip to primary navigation

 Coupled with the price, the Howard Scoring helped me whittle down my choices to a manageable number.

-I then checked the sound of each instrument on Youtube.
+I then checked the sound of each instrument on YouTube.

 A useful tool in choosing a piano online.